subatomicdev/binancebeast/README.md

 }
 ```

-### Notes
-* The REST handlers are called from a boost::thread_pool
-* The WebSocket handlers are called from a thread pool which gaurantees the order is maintained
-* If your handler takes time to process, it doesn't affect the networking processing thread(s)
+---

+## Quick Guide

+* Consider using Websockets rather than frequent REST calls
+* All API functions are asychnronous
 * There are multiple `boost::asio::io_context` for Rest and Websockets calls which are set with `BinanceBeast::start()`
   * Rest default is 4
   * Websockets default is 6
   * Work is distributed evenly with a simple round-robin

----

-## Quick Guide

-*NOTE: Consider using Websockets rather than frequent REST calls*

-*NOTE: All API functions are asychronous.*

-The general usage is:
+*

+General usage:

 - Create an account with Binance, verify your account and create an API key
   - There are separate registration and keys for the live and test exchanges